Below are the most frequently asked questions about Manuka Honey.

-Methylglyoxal is solely responsible for the stable, very strong unique antibacterial activity that is unique to the New Zealand Manuka Honey.
+Methylglyoxal as a compound is solely responsible for the stable, very strong, high-quality, unique and natural bio-active effect that is unique to New Zealand Manuka Honey.

-Learn more about the quality guarantee of Manuka new Zealand so that you know that you are buying genuine and original New Zealand Manuka Honey.
-Manuka New Zealand only produces raw, unfiltered, unpasteurized monofloral MGO Manuka Honey.
+Learn more about the quality guarantee of MNZ so that you know that you are buying genuine and original New Zealand Manuka Honey.
+MNZ only produces raw, unfiltered, unpasteurized monofloral MGO Manuka Honey.

 Manuka Honey can be consumed in many different ways.

-Manuka New Zealand measures and tests all its honey in laboratories.
-Manuka New Zealand, characterized by the presence of the golden Manuka New Zealand MGO label, guarantees a real, authentic Manuka Honey.
+MNZ measures and tests all its honey in laboratories.
+MNZ, characterized by the presence of the golden MNZ MGO label, guarantees a real, authentic Manuka Honey.

 For the simple reason that bees almost do not make higher qualities.
 It is already very unique and special that bees make MGO 550+ Manuka Honey.
 MGO values higher than MGO 550+ are rare and are therefore not naturally produced by the bees.
 MGO values above 550+ may have been heated and have therefore been artificially altered.
 It may also indicate old Manuka Honey.

 Producing Manuka Honey with MGO 1000+ is very expensive.
-Manuka New Zealand also produces MGO 1000+ Manuka Honey in very limited editions because of the limited availability.
+MNZ also produces MGO 1000+ Manuka Honey in very limited editions because of the limited availability.

 Measuring Methylglyoxal (MGO) is a solid scientific test method where there is only a margin of error of less than 2%.
 Testing for and on Methylglyoxal (MGO) is an obligation from the New Zealand government.
-Manuka New Zealand measures all its honey based on the measurable substances; MGO, DHA and HMF.
+MNZ measures all its honey based on the measurable substances; MGO, DHA and HMF.